apache/doris-website/docs/ecosystem/kyuubi.md

 Download Apache Kyuubi from <https://kyuubi.apache.org/zh/releases.html>

-Get Apache Kyuubi 1.6.0 or above and extract it to folder.
+Get Apache Kyuubi 1.6.0 or above and extract it to folder。

 ### Config Doris as Kyuubi data source